-As at March 31, 2023 the Bank had no collateral eligible as credit risk mitigant.

-(Rs. in 000s) (Quantitative disclosures Amount 1 a) For each separately disclosed credit risk portfolio the total exposure (after, where applicable, on or off balance sheet net is covered by eligible financial collateral after the application of haircuts. tting) that - b) For each separately disclosed portfolio the total exposure (after, where applicable, on- or off-balance sheet netting) that is by guarantees/credit derivatives (whenever specifically permitted by RBI) s covered
+As at March 31, 2024 the Bank had no collateral eligible as credit risk mitigant.
+(Rs. in 000s) Quantitative disclosures Amount a) For each separately disclosed credit risk portfolio the total exposure (after, where applicable, on or off balance sheet netting) that is covered by eligible financial collateral after the application of haircuts. - b) For each separately disclosed portfolio the total exposure (after, where applicable, on- or off-balance sheet netting) that is covered by guarantees/ credit derivatives (whenever specifically permitted by RBI) -